Aba II: Sources

-Brief accounts of Aba's reign are given in the Ecclesiastical Chronicle of the Jacobite writer Bar Hebraeus (floruit 1280) and in the ecclesiastical histories of the Nestorian writers Mari (twelfth-century), Amr (fourteenth-century) and Sliba (fourteenth-century).
+Brief accounts of Aba's reign are given in the Ecclesiastical Chronicle of the Jacobite writer Bar Hebraeus (floruit 1280) and in the ecclesiastical histories of the Nestorian writers Mari (twelfth-century), ʿAmr (fourteenth-century) and Sliba (fourteenth-century).

 Aba's patriarchate

 Aba was a student under Gabriel Arya at the School of Seleucia-Ctesiphon.
 As patriarch, he got into a dispute with his clergy over the running of the school.

 The following account of Aba's reign is given by Bar Hebraeus: